Danyc0/Society-voting-bot/README.md

-# CSS voting-bot
+# Society voting-bot
-A Discord bot for doing CSS's elections.
+A Discord bot for doing society elections.
 The voting system used is Instant Runoff Voting.

 ## Dependencies
     pip install -U Discord.py python-dotenv pyrankvote